How to Download and Save Someone Else’s Instagram Video

 However, users still insist on saving other users’ media, so they have found ways to do it.
 There are many different approaches to downloading and saving someone else’s Instagram live video stream.

-Use Screen Capture Apps to Download Other User’s Instagram Videos
+How to Save and Download Other User’s Instagram Videos

 There are countless screen recording apps, both for desktop and mobile users.
 The iOS 11 Control Center comes with a built-in recording feature, so you don’t need to install anything extra.
 You can also use the macOS Control Center and customize it to record.